-PESTLE Analysis of Unilever analyses the brand on its business tactics.
-Unilever PESTLE Analysis examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
-The PESTLE Analysis highlights the different extrinsic scenarios which impact the business of the brand.
+Unilever PESTLE (or PESTEL) Analysis assesses the brand on its business tactics across various parameters.
+PESTLE Analysis of Unilever examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
+Let us start the Unilever PESTLE Analysis:

 The political factors in the Unilever PESTLE Analysis can be explained as follows: